-A tuk-tuk drove to a secluded lane in the old city.
+We crammed into a tuk-tuk, which drove to a secluded lane in the old city.
 The wooden guesthouse rested in the shadow of a crumbling Buddhist spire.
-The restaurant was filled with unshaven youths from every corner of the world.
-They were listening to Bob Marley.
+His girlfriend greeted him with a hug.
+The restaurant was filled with unshaven youths from every corner of the world, listening to Bob Marley.
 We drank more beer.
 I tried calling Kenny’s.
 The line was busy.
 I was jealous of Toby.
 His girlfriend doted on him.
 Before I fell asleep in a hammock, I told Toby, “You’re right.
 This is paradise.”

 I woke around noon covered by mosquito bites and my wrist hurt enough for me to want to cut it off.
 I swallowed another Dilaudid and drank beer with Toby.
 He accompanied me to the train station.
 I bought a 2nd Class sleeper berth.
 He shook my good hand on the platform.
 “Come next year and you’ll see the miracle.”

 “The Chiang Mai Arts Club.”
 I waved from the last car and the train lurched down the tracks into the mountains.
 I drank whiskey in the restaurant car.
-The night air was sultry.
-The small villages were aglow with life.
+The sultry night air blew through the open windows.
+The passing villages glowed with life.
 The Orient didn’t get any better than this.

-The train arrived in Bangkok shortly after dawn.
+The train arrived in Bangkok at dawn.
 The receptionist at the Malaysia gave me the same room as before.
 I soaked in the bathtub, while reading the Bangkok Post.
 The rest of the world didn’t seem too important and neither did the sports.